U-Shift/SiteSelection/README.md

 - Public Transit demand
 - POI and activities

-This work is part of Streets4All Project, developed at the University of Lisbon and at the University of Coimbra, and funded by Fundação para a Ciência e Tecnologia (PT).
+This work is part of [Streets4All Project](https://streets4all.tecnico.ulisboa.pt), developed at the University of Lisbon and at the University of Coimbra, and funded by Fundação para a Ciência e Tecnologia (PT).

+## Sources

+The SIteSelection package is based in Portuguese open datasets, such as census and GTFS data.

+Although it is easy to run for any location in Portugal, you may adapt the code to run at other locations (considering you have the similar data needed).

+Data needed for other locations:

+- Census data (population and buildings)
+- GTFS data
+- Administrative boundaries

 ## Setup